Efficient-VLN: A Simple yet Strong Baseline for Efficient Vision-Language Navigation: Method

-\myparagraph{Task Formalization.} In the Vision-Language Navigation (VLN) task, a model is tasked with navigating to a target location following a language instruction $I$.
-At each step $t$, the model receives a new image $v_t$ as the current observation and predicts the next sequence of actions conditioned on the instruction $I$ and the full observation history $\{v_1, v_2, \cdots, v_t\}$.
-Following the previous work \cite{zhang2024uninavid, wei2025streamvln}, the model is asked to predict the next four actions from a discrete action space comprising \texttt{forward}, \texttt{left}, \texttt{right}, and \texttt{stop}.
+In the Vision-Language Navigation (VLN) task, a model is tasked with navigating to a target location following a language instruction $I$.
+At each step $t$, the model receives a new image $v_t$ as the current observation and predicts actions conditioned on the instruction $I$ and the full observation history $\{v_1, v_2, \cdots, v_t\}$.
+Following previous works \cite{zhang2024uninavid, wei2025streamvln}, the model is asked to predict an action chunk consisting of a sequence of four future actions.
+Each individual action within the chunk is selected from a discrete action space comprising \texttt{forward}, \texttt{left}, \texttt{right}, and \texttt{stop}.
 An episode terminates when the model produces the \texttt{stop} action.

-\myparagraph{Architecture.} Our model consists of three components: a visual encoder, a 3D geometry encoder, and an MLLM backbone.
-The workflow at step $t$ involves the following three steps.
-First, the current observation $v_t$ is encoded into a geometry-enhanced visual representation $\textbf{f}_t$, which fuses conventional 2D visual features with 3D geometry features from the 3D geometry encoder.
-Then, the textual embeddings of the instruction $I$, the current geometry-enhanced visual representation $\textbf{f}_t$, and the memory representation are provided to the MLLM backbone to generate the action sequence.
-Last, the memory representation is updated with this new visual representation ($\textbf{f}_t$) to maintain crucial information.

-We first describe the geometry-enhanced visual representation in Section \ref{sec:geometry_enhanced}, and then present two novel training-efficient memory representations in Section \ref{sec:history_representation}.
-Finally, we detail our training strategy and propose a dynamic mixed policy to enhance the DAgger algorithm in Section \ref{sec:training}.